iJrod/Learn-Smart-Contracts-and-Tokens/README.md

 - A new repo collating various resources for learning about smart contracts, tokens, crypto, blockchain etc.
 - Inspired by helping those in the [Rebels](https://rebels.art/) project

+### Initial Basics
+#### What is Solidity?
+[Solidity](https://docs.soliditylang.org/en/v0.8.11/#) - a programming language created in 2014 by a chap named Gavid Wood.
+The language is turing complete, high level, and object-oriented and is used for interacting with the [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/).
+Developers can utilise the language to implement and interact with smart contracts.
+> A **smart contract** is a program that governs behaviour on a blockchain.
+Smart contracts are executed as code and power the Ethereum ecosystem.

+### What would I use a smart contract for?
+There are many use cases for using smart contracts, below are three common ones.
+You may well be familiar with NFTs:
+1) Non-fungible Tokens (NFT)
+2) Decentralised Finance (DeFi)
+3) Digital Identity

+### Okay.
+But, I need some more understanding of the basics
+Understanding this new wave of technology can be overwelming, even to those who are already highly technical in other fields with specialisms.
+You're not too late to start learning, in fact, you'll be ahead of the curve.
+To begin with, take a look at the below:

+1) Familiarise yourself with the basics of blockchain and understand the fundamentals of what it is and how it works.
+The more you study and understand this part, the better your understanding will be for everything else.
+2) Read the whitepapers from [Bitcoin](https://bitcoin.org/en/bitcoin-paper) and [Ethereum](https://ethereum.org/en/whitepaper/)
+3) Use free resources such as YouTube to research blockchain, smart contracts, etherium, and bitcoin.
+Vitalik Buterin (co-founder of Ethereum) presented a talk at DEVCON1 on understanding the Ethereum Blockchain Protocol.
+I recommend watching it [here](https://www.youtube.com/watch?v=gjwr-7PgpN8) (38:17).
+4) Start with the 101's.
+I recommend taking a look through the contents of [101 Lessons](#basic-101-lessons).
+Possibly focus on [ERC20](#erc20) to begin with and then the [ERC721](#erc721) protocol.
+5) Take a look at the contens of [CryptoZombies](#cryptozombies).
+I have separated it into two categories - Beginner and Advanced.
+6) Read some pre-existing smart contracts using Etherscan.
+See my section on [Analysing Smart Contracts](#analysing-smart-contracts)

 # Contents
 - [101 Lessons](#basic-101-lessons)
   - [Solidity](#solidity)